If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Real-world Experiments

-\subsubsection{Text and image retrieval}
+\subsection{Text and image retrieval}

 We perform experiments on text and image retrieval on the Flickr30k dataset.
-For these experiments, we employ the huggingface version\footnote{\url{https://huggingface.co/dandelin/vilt-b32-mlm-itm}} of ViLT~\cite{kim2021vilt}.
-To fine-tune ViLT with Knowledge Transfer, we employ captions of common concepts that may help improve the model's general knowledge.
+For these experiments, we employ the huggingface version of ViLT~\citep{kim2021vilt}.
+To fine-tune ViLT with KT, we employ captions of common concepts that may help improve the model's general knowledge.
 For this purpose, we use the 80 object categories from MSCOCO as target concepts, using the method presented in Sec.~\ref{sec:setup}, using ChatGPT-4.
 All captions are reported in the supplementary material.
 For each caption, we generate 10 inverted images, for a total of 800 inverted images.
 Fine-tuning is performed as in Sec.~\ref{sec:results-new-concepts}, by maximizing the ITM score for positive pairs and minimizing it for negative ones.

-The results of zero-shot text and image retrieval, before and after Knowledge Transfer, are reported in Tab.~\ref{tab:flickr30k-eval}.
-For comparison, we also report the original results of ViLT from~\cite{kim2021vilt}, alongside other relevant baselines.
+The results of zero-shot text and image retrieval are reported in Tab.~\ref{tab:flickr30k-eval}.
+For comparison, we also report the original results of ViLT from~\citep{kim2021vilt}, alongside other relevant baselines.
 Results are shown in terms of recall (marked as R) computed at different levels (top-1, top-5, and top-10 recall).
-As we observe from the results, Knowledge Transfer consistently improves the results across all metrics for both image and text retrieval tasks.
+As we observe from the results, KT consistently improves the results across all metrics for both image and text retrieval tasks.
 Notably, we score an improvement of almost 1\% from 73.8\% to 74.6\% on the text retrieval task.
 Additional configurations are available in the supplementary material.